gwhthompson/mela_parser/examples/README.md

 - Categories
 - Images (base64 encoded)

-## Recipe Lists
+## Note

-The `output/recipe-lists/` directory contains text files with expected recipe titles for validation testing.
-These are used by the test suite to verify extraction accuracy.
+EPUB files are gitignored and not included in this repository.
+You must provide your own cookbook files for testing.